 - For Cavnic and Limpedea River TechnoCAD S.A. is working on the documentations for obtaining the necessary permits and authorizations.

-There were established favourable natural conditions for the exploitation of wind energy resources (constant wind speed between 6 – 10 m/s), both in plain areas (Satu Mare county) and alpine plateaus (Bistrita Nasaud county).
+2. Wind power resources There were established favourable natural conditions for the exploitation of wind energy resources (constant wind speed between 6 – 10 m/s), both in plain areas (Satu Mare county) and alpine plateaus (Bistrita Nasaud county).
+Projects for harnessing wind power resources:

-- Energy consulting in producing Electrical Energy from Renewable Sources (E-RES);
+In this field TechnoCAD S.A. provides: - Energy consulting in producing Electrical Energy from Renewable Sources (E-RES);

 - Identifying, evaluating and selection of areas with wind potential for development and implementation of wind energy;